University Catalog 2024-2025

 ECON 6590 Econ Devel of Latin America (3)

-An introduction to economic issues that are of particular concern Latin America.
+An introduction to economic issues that are of particular concern in Latin America.
 Topics include understanding the position of Latin America within the world economy by studying measures of development and poverty, discussing theoretical models of structural economic change, and examining changes in international trading relations.

-ECON 6600 Inequality & Poverty Latin Am (3)
+ECON 6600 Inequality and Poverty in Latin America (3)

 Comparative analysis and in-depth country studies of inequality and poverty in Latin America.
 Topics include measures of inequality and poverty; causes and consequences of inequality and poverty; and, assessment of public policies and their effectiveness.
 Master's-level version of ECON 4600.
 Students should consult with Professor for additional assignments & different grading criteria.